romeOz/docker-postgresql/README.md

 This will make sure that the data stored in the database is not lost when the container is stopped and started again.

-Creating User and Database at Launch
+Creating User and Database at run
 -------------------

-The container allows you to create a user and database at launch time.
+The container allows you to create a user and database at run time.

 To create a new user you should specify the `DB_USER` and `DB_PASS` variables.
 The following command will create a new user *dbuser* with the password *dbpass*.